 - Camera: It can range from the camera on your phone to an expensive DSLR.

 - Lighting: If you use natural light, then the placement of windows and doors is critical.
 Otherwise, you need to make arrangements for separate lights with suitable fixtures.
+You can also opt for affordable ring lights.

 - Microphone: Make sure that you have an external one.
 Although a basic microphone will do, if your video is going have a lot of audio, it would be worthwhile to spend a bit of money on a more expensive model.